-The second indicator came in this morning, March 26, 2020.
-Initial claims for unemployment insurance in the U.S. came in at 2.9 million people.
+The second indicator is from March 28, 2020.
+Initial claims for unemployment insurance in the U.S. came in at 5.8 million people.
 The worst week for the 2008-2009 recession was 0.96 million initial claims.
-Current unemployment claims are 3x those of the worst week in 2009.
+Current unemployment claims are 6x those of the worst week in 2009.
 State employment offices are overwhelmed with requests for unemployment help.

 As of March 28, 2020, there has been a 91.5% reduction in the number of people passing through TSA (U.S.) checkpoints.

-At this point we have to take a fatalistic approach of just wait and see how bad it gets.
+At this point we have to take an almost fatalistic approach of just wait and see how bad it gets even with government stimulus interventions.
 I believe we will start to see light at the end of the tunnel over the summer of 2020.
 In the meantime, keep you and your families safe and well.

 By Kyle Atkinson, President, Financial Forecast Center LLC.